 Some key steps that charities and voluntary organisations should take are:

 - Identify the costs associated with rising prices and supply chain disruption on your operations.

 - Ensure you have sufficient funding to cover the identified costs.

 - Update your contracts and review your workforce

-If you are planning to hire people from outside the UK from 1 January 2021, regardless if they are EU or non-EU citizens, they will need to apply under the new points-based immigration system.
+If you are planning to hire people from outside the UK in the future, regardless if they are EU or non-EU citizens, you need to apply to be a licensed sponsor according to the new